vmallet/ida-plugins/README.md

 * [IDArling](https://github.com/IDArlingTeam/IDArling/): IDArling is a collaborative reverse engineering plugin for IDA Pro and Hex-Rays.
 It allows to synchronize in real-time the changes made to a database by multiple users, by connecting together different instances of IDA Pro.

+* [IDArling (Fork)](https://github.com/fidgetingbits/IDArling): IDArling is a collaborative reverse engineering plugin for IDA Pro and Hex-Rays.
+This is an actively maintained fork of the now-abandoned IDARling above.

 * [IDA Scope](https://github.com/danielplohmann/idascope): IDAscope is an IDA Pro extension with the goal to ease the task of (malware) reverse engineering with a current focus on x86 Windows.
 It consists of multiple tabs, containing functionality to achieve different goals such as fast identification of semantically interesting locations in the analysis target, seamless access to MSDN documentation of Windows API, and finding of potential crypto/compression algorithms.

+* [IDAShell](https://github.com/namazso/IDAShell): IDAShell is a shell extension for launching IDA from the context menu of executables (Windows).

 * [IDA Signature Matching Tool](http://sourceforge.net/projects/idasignsrch/): Tool for searching signatures inside files, extremely useful as help in reversing jobs like figuring or having an initial idea of what encryption/compression algorithm is used for a proprietary protocol or file.
 It can recognize tons of compression, multimedia and encryption algorithms and many other things like known strings and anti-debugging code which can be also manually added since it's all based on a text signature file read at run-time and easy to modify.